will-lp/graphology-case-match/README.md

 ## `caseLazy`

-    /**
-     * Matches an object against the options defined in the <code>matches</code> closure.
+Matches an object against the options defined in a closure.
-     * The first matching object is returned
-     * If no match is found and an <code>otherwise</code> value is provided,
-     * it will be returned.
-     * If the returning value is a closure, it will be curried with the <code>self</code>
-     * object, but won't be executed.
+The first matching object is returned.
+If no match is found and an <code>otherwise</code> value is provided, it will be returned.
+If the returning value is a closure, it will be curried with the <code>self</code> object, but won't be executed.
-     *
-     * @param self: the object to match against
-     * @param matches: a closure with options to match
-     * @return a matching object.
-If it is a closure, it will be curried with
-     * the <code>self</code> object. <code>null</code> otherwise.
-     */

     def caseLazy(Object self, Closure matches)

-A small example showing the static compilation:
+A small example with static compilation:

     @CompileStatic void testStaticLazy() {
       def j = "j"